statuc30721/eks_class06_aws_arma/account_management/account_setup.md

 ```
 After running "terraform apply" you will need to input yes for terraform to run the tasks in your configuration.

+4. Verify via AWS CLI or AWS IAM console that the accounts were created and match your required settings.

 # Obtaining user password

+This is a work in progress since what should occur is encryption of each accounts password and also provide the console sign-in link that AWS IAM creates for each user account that has a password created for the user.

+For now you will need to obtain the passwords and manually send notification including the Console sign-in URL to each user who has an account created via terraform.

 To obtain the initial password that AWS IAM created you can add this to a file like account_output.tf

 The output below will not actually display any account passwords.
 However uncommenting the field below and running terraform output -json and locating the created user accounts will allow for obtaining unencrypted passwords for each account.